Node

 NodeBaseBuilder

-The base class defines abstract methods invoke
+The base class defines an abstract method invoke

 that must be implemented by concrete subclasses to define their specific behavior.